Mutual funds for every objective

 RETIREMENT PLANNING

-SEPs are similar to other employer retirement plans in that contributions you make as the business owner are considered a deductible business expense.
-Investments within both plans grow tax-deferred, and withdrawals in retirement are generally taxed at your ordinary income rate in the year of the withdrawal.
+Simplified employee pension (SEP) individual retirement account (IRA) plans are like other employer retirement plans in that contributions you make as the business owner are considered a deductible business expense.
+Investments within the plan can grow tax-deferred, and withdrawals in retirement are generally taxed at your ordinary income rate in the year of the withdrawal.

 If you take a distribution before age 59½, you would normally be subject to income taxes and a 10% early distribution penalty.
 The 10% penalty may not be imposed if the following conditions apply: